FIVE MOST SURPRISING FINDS

 The question is not whether Black Americans should become Republicans.
 That is the wrong question, and it is the question that defenders of the status quo always substitute for the right one, because the right question is harder to dismiss.

 Strategic voting means announcing, credibly and publicly, that your vote goes to whichever party offers the most tangible, measurable commitments on the issues that matter most to your community (Fraga, The Turnout Gap, Cambridge University Press, 2018).
-It means building a scorecard that specifies exactly what you want:
+It means building a scorecard that specifies exactly what you want.

 The political science literature is clear.
 When a constituency becomes competitive — when its vote is genuinely uncertain — both parties begin to invest in winning it.
 Campaign spending shifts.
 Policy proposals are developed.
 Appointments are made.
 Legislation is drafted.

 This is what happened when Latino voters in key swing states began to split their vote more evenly in recent elections.
 Suddenly, both parties had immigration reform proposals.
 Suddenly, both parties were advertising in Spanish.
-Suddenly, both parties were appointing Latino judges and cabinet members at unprecedented rates.
+Suddenly, both parties were appointing Latino judges and cabinet members at record rates.
 The Latino community did not achieve this by being loyal.
 It achieved this by being available.

 A 70–30 split — not even a 50–50 split, but merely a 70–30 split — would transform Black Americans from a captured constituency into the single most sought-after voting bloc in American politics.
-Thirty percent of Black voters, redirected strategically, would swing every competitive state in the country: Georgia, Michigan, Pennsylvania, Wisconsin, Nevada, Arizona.
+Thirty percent of Black voters, redirected strategically, would swing every competitive state in the country — Georgia, Michigan, Pennsylvania, Wisconsin, Nevada, Arizona.

 Not grateful for it.
 Not entitled to it.
 Desperate for it.
 Desperation, in politics, is what produces results.